oop7/YTSage/README.md

 #### 🛡️ Windows Defender / Antivirus Warning

 Some antivirus software may flag the `.exe` files as false positives.
-This is a **known limitation** of PyInstaller-packaged applications.
+This is a **known limitation** of packaged applications.

 **Why this happens:**
 - PyInstaller bundles Python runtime and libraries together